7 Ways to Fix Steam Download Stopping and Starting

 1. Close superfluous programs

-- Select Task Manager on that menu.
+- Right-click on your Windows Taskbar, then select Task Manager on that menu.

 - Close all programs listed under apps by selecting them and pressing the End Task button.